freaug/LPD8-Tutorial/README.md

 <strike>I'm Looking into modifying the controller without the LPD8 Editor (exclusively in Max)</strike>

 Apparently the LPD8 editor was made with Max.

+Current Project: Rewrite the LPD8 editor in Java and make a more efficient interface for performances.